somas1986/DataScience_Portfolio/SocialMediaAnalysis/README.md

 ## Description

-   Social media is important arm of the current internet world.
-Social media not just provides content and entertainment but also has become a good socurce of income and popularity.
-With the datasets available from Kaggle, I will process the data to show which category has is trending per country.
+   Social media is an important arm of the current internet world.
+Social media provides content and entertainment and has become a good source of income and popularity.
+With the datasets available from Kaggle, I will process the data to show which category is trending per country.

 ## Getting Started